thorsten/phpMyFAQ/documentation/documentation.md

 You can export your contents of your whole FAQ or just some selected categories into four formats:

+* a JSON file
 * a XML file
-*   a plain XHTML file
+* a plain HTML5 file
 * a PDF file with a table of contents

 [back to top][64]